The Problem with Plastics...

 Click below to learn more about...

-The Lake Friendly Business Certification was created in collaboration with a local movement called Plastic-Free MKE to help local business owners make the switch from styrofoam and other single-use plastics to more sustainable materials.
+The Lake Friendly Business Program was created in collaboration with a local movement called Plastic-Free MKE to help local business owners make the switch from styrofoam and other single-use plastics to more sustainable materials.
 Businesses that pledge to be Lake Friendly will be paired with a trained volunteer to audit your current practices and help you make the switch to reusable, compostable, and recyclable materials.
-Those that successfully meet the Lake Friendly criteria will receive a Lake Friendly window decal, marketing materials, and all the
+Those that successfully meet the Lake Friendly criteria will receive a Lake Friendly window decal, marketing materials, and promotion from Plastic-Free MKE.

 Your business doesn't need to be by the lake or a river to see the benefits of being Lake Friendly.
 With a growing awareness of the damage plastic pollution causes our city (and our planet) consumers are looking to find and support local businesses doing their part.

-Click here to check out a list of our Lake Friendly Certified Businesses.
+Click here to check out a list of our Lake Friendly Business Program.

 1. Provide Reusable Tableware: No single-use plastic is present anywhere on the table.
 This includes cups, straws, stirrers, and condiments.
 Use this guide to start your switch to reusable tableware!